FabioChiodini/blog.kiodo.it/exampleSite/content/post/PKSUpdate.md

 Time for some command line!!

+Refer to step 6 [in this guide](https://docs.pivotal.io/runtimes/pks/1-1/installing-nsx-t.html) for the full instructions.

 ## Update steps

 PKS 1.1 requires also a stemcell upgrade (requires 3586.24) so after you uploaded the PKS package you'll also have to update the stemcell: